roncampbell/NICAR2022/Importing and cleaning data in R.md

                                        state = '13',
                    geometry = FALSE)</code>

-Simplify the categories from 73 to 9.
+Simplify the categories from 73 to 9; the ninth, multiracial, summarizes all the data in the 10th through 73rd categories.

 <code>ga_races <- ga_race20 %>%
   filter(variable %in% c("P2_001N", "P2_002N", "P2_005N", "P2_006N",